FREE TRIAL: 30 days of Prime Video's premium TV shows and movies for free from Prime Video

 At its core a character dramedy, Win It All succeeds thanks to impeccable direction and a winning performance from Johnson.
 A generic story on paper, the movie will surprise you with its subtle humour and warmth.
 The stakes aren't particularly high, but Win It All ends up dealing a surprisingly strong hand.

-Three generations of an ordinary Georgian family live under the same roof.
-Then one night, 52-year-old Manana suddenly decides to leave the family and live alone, without any of her other loved ones – husband and children included.
+3 generations of an ordinary Georgian family live under the same roof.
+Suddenly, 52-year-old Manana suddenly decides to leave the family and live alone, without any of her other loved ones – husband and children included.
 A journey into the unknown begins for Manana, while her family wonders what might have prompted her to make such a life-changing decision.
 As you might have already guessed, the title of the movie is pure irony.

 Ravenous is a smart spin on the zombie genre.
 In a remote village in upstate Quebec, locals are dealing with a zombie-like outbreak that left few survivors behind.
 Those unaffected join forces and try to flee the infected hordes.
 However, despite the exciting premise, this isn't your run-of-the-mill adrenaline-pumping thriller.
 It's artful and creative.

 Philosophical and oddly funny, Ravenous is unlike any other zombie flick you've seen before.
-Expect long and poetic shots rather than fast-past action scenes meant to keep you on the edge of the seat.
+Expect long and poetic shots rather than fast-paced action scenes meant to keep you on the edge of your seat.
 It's more melancholic than riveting, but there's still an omnipresent sense of threat that will leave viewers uneasy.
 Consider yourself warned.